Hurricane Hernan (1996)

-Hurricane Hernan was fourth and final tropical cyclone to strike Mexico at hurricane intensity during the 1996 Pacific hurricane season.
+Hurricane Hernan was the fourth and final tropical cyclone to strike Mexico at hurricane intensity during the 1996 Pacific hurricane season.
 The thirteenth tropical cyclone, eighth named storm, and fifth hurricane of the season, Hernan developed as a tropical depression from a tropical wave to the south of Mexico on September 30.
 The depression quickly strengthened, and became Tropical Storm Hernan later that day.
 Hernan curved north-northwestward the following day, before eventually turning north-northeastward.
 Still offshore of the Mexican coast on October 2, Hernan intensified into a hurricane.
 Six hours later, Hernan attained its peak as an 85 mph (140 km/h) Category 1 hurricane on the Saffir-Simpson Hurricane Wind Scale (SSHWS).
 After weakening somewhat, on 1000 UTC October 3, Hurricane Hernan made landfall near Barra de Navidad, Jalisco, with winds of 75 mph (120 km/h).
 Only two hours after landfall, Hernan weakened to a tropical storm.
 By October 4, Tropical Storm Hernan had weakened into a tropical depression, and dissipated over Nayarit on the following day.

 The storm dropped heavy rainfall along the west coast of Mexico, with some areas experiencing over 20 in of precipitation.
 As a result of the large amounts of rain, Hurricane Hernan caused moderate flooding.
 Despite impacting a relatively sparsely populated area of Mexico, no deaths were reported in the country, though one was reported missing.
 In all, flooding from the storm washed-out highways, disrupted telephone service, caused power outages, and damaged at least 1,000 homes.
 However, at least 100 injuries were recorded.
 In addition, the remnants caused flooding in southern Texas, and one person was presumed to have drowned.